 This significant donation greatly expands the ADC’s holdings on nature-inspired, organic architecture, and enriches its status as a premier resource for the study of the built environment in Southern California.

-The Kendrick Bangs Kellogg Project is being developed with the support of the Kellogg Family; The Palm Springs Preservation Foundation; The Indian Wells Preservation Foundation; Karen Prinzmetal; Robin and Eryn Donaldson; and an anonymous donor.
+The Kellogg Project will consist of two phases.
+Phase 1 currently focuses on the archive’s conservation, preservation, and processing as is made possible thanks to the generous support of the Kellogg Family; The Palm Springs Preservation Foundation; The Indian Wells Preservation Foundation; Karen Prinzmetal; Robin and Eryn Donaldson; and an anonymous donor.
+Phase 2 will encompass the future exhibition and publication.
+For more information about the Kellogg Project or to offer your support for Phase 2, the contact is Silvia Perea (silviaperea@ucsb.edu).